Experimental distribution of entanglement with separable carriers: Statistical effects of limited photon counting

-Our error analysis showed that our data points, Fig. 4, lie slightly outside the most likely range obtained via the standard method for single-photon experiments: maximum-likelihood estimation of states with simulated Poissonian noise added to the obtained photon counts.
-In addition, we observe that the minimum eigenvalues for the unentangled bipartitions split, with $B|AC$ having a more negative bias than $C|AB$.
+Our error analysis showed that our data points, Fig. 4 in the main text, lie slightly outside the most likely range obtained via the standard method for single-photon experiments: maximum-likelihood estimation of states with Poisson variation of the measured photon counts.
+In addition, we observe that the minimum eigenvalues for the unentangled bipartitions split from the theoretical value, with $B|AC$ having a more negative bias than $C|AB$.

-In Fig.~5, we present results of a similar analysis starting with ideal states and an ideal gate operation.
-These numerical simulations show the same effects, highlighting that they are not an artefact of non-ideal state preparation or gate imperfections, but solely due to statistics based on limited photon counts.
+In Fig.~\ref{FIG_LimitedCounts} we present results of a similar analysis starting with ideal states and an ideal gate operation.
+These numerical simulations show the same effects, highlighting that they are not an artefact of non-ideal state preparation or gate imperfections, but solely due to statistics based on finite photon counts.